pjcollins/android/Documentation/workflow/HowToAddNewApiLevel.md

   - run `nuget restore`, `make`, and `./generate.sh`.
 Take some rest (it takes a while).
   - copy `android-*.params.txt` to `{xamarin-android topdir}/src/Mono.Android/Profiles/`.
   - In `src/Mono.Android/Profiles/`, renamed `android-Q.params.txt` to `android-29.params.txt` as the later builds expect that.
-  - Make changes to `Configuration.props`, create `Configuration.Override.props` to set AndroidApiLevel etc.
+  - Make changes to `Directory.Build.props`, create `Configuration.Override.props` to set AndroidApiLevel etc.
   - Make other changes to e.g. `build-tools/scripts/BuildEverything.mk`, `src/Mono.Android/Mono.Android.projitems`.
   - run `make` on xamarin-android topdir.
 It results in various errors.
   - Fix builds by making changes to `src/Mono.Android/metadata` and sources under `src/Mono.Android`.